The rebranding method is all about the mindset

 I’m about halfway through a book that’s transforming the way I see the world around me.
 The book, Mindset: The New Psychology of Success, by Carol S. Dweck, Ph.D., is filled with prolific insight on how to identify the type of mindsets we have (either a growth or fixed mindset) and how those mindsets can be seen everywhere around us.
-And, in my case, how those mindsets affect successful rebranding.
+And, in my case, how those mindsets affect a successful rebranding method.

 Dweck, a Stanford University psychologist, has spent 20 years researching what makes someone successful and, conversely, what keeps others from being a success.
 The gist is the how the successful and non-successful see themselves.